ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 Ixian addresses are internally represented as sequences of bytes, or sometimes as strings of alphanumeric characters, such as `42sRHmLArDsi3cqg93FfnV8yfS7ANjZNFaWajc949GhaV9FLS63vrFWjdk1haFfwh`, which is a Base58-checked encoding of the byte sequence.
 An address uniquely represents a single wallet in the Ixian DLT.

 The basis for generating a wallet address is an RSA public key together with an additional binary value, called the `address nonce`.
-Each public key can generate infinitely many different address by using distinct `address nonce` values.
+Each public key can generate infinitely many different addresses by using distinct `address nonce` values.
 Due to this design, it is generally impossible to match an address to an appropriate public key, or another address, *until a transaction for that wallet appears on the blockchain*.
 When funds are spent from a wallet, the correct public key must be made known so as to allow verification of signatures.

 A `nonce` value is exactly 16 bytes long, with the only exception when the address being generated represents the `Primary Address` for that specific public key.
 This Primary Address is calculated with a null `nonce` value.

 Nonce values could be completely random, but that would require implementations to store (and backup) these values, since it would not be possible to recreate them in any way.
 The reference implementation uses the private part of the key to generate a `base` SHA512SQ truncated hash value, which represents the first nonce and therefore the first additional address generated from the public key.
 More addresses (further nonce values) are generated by always appending the last-used (most recent) nonce to the base nonce and hashing the resulting binary array again.
 In this way, it is not possible for any user except the owner of the private key to predict new addresses, while allowing the owner to re-generate them from nothing more than the public/private key pair.
-Only the first wallet backup is strictly required to regain access to all the addresses.
+Only the first wallet backup is strictly required to regain access to all of the addresses.

 Despite the public key being known, it is impossible to connect which wallet addresses belong to that key, as long as the wallet balance is not spent.